3rd3yeTechGUY/Koodo-Refer-a-Friend/README.md

 Go to a Koodo Mobile kiosk in a mall, or any third party dealer such as Walmart/Best Buy/The Mobile Shop/London Drugs/WOW Mobile and get your Koodo Mobile phone number as a new customer.
 Not only new sign-ups, but also port-in, add-a-line, and transferred from Koodo Mobile prepaid are all considered as NEW CUSTOMER.

-## Step 3 (Very Important,)
+## Step 3 (Very Important)
 Remember the email we got from Step 1?
 Find it (maybe in SPAM), and there is a link.
 Click it and submit your Koodo Mobile phone number.
 That’s it!
 All done!

 Notes:
-This bonus referral credit only applies to POSTPAID customers. (on a plan) Just signed up and forgot to take advantage of referral program?
+This bonus referral credit only applies to POSTPAID customers. (on a monthly plan) Just signed up and forgot to take advantage of referral program?
 No hurt to try.
 Sometimes Koodo Mobile does give credit to late submission.